Phone

 3. Asking for Help is a Strength

 I was used to being the one with answers.
 At Ashbourne, I felt safe to ask for help, teachers encouraged it.
-But at university, it took me a while to realise that asking for help isn’t a sign of weakness, it’s a strategy for success.
+At university, it took me a while to realise that there is help available and that asking for help isn’t a sign of weakness, it’s a strategy for success.

 Whether it’s emailing a professor, going to office hours, or asking a flatmate how the laundry machine works, it’s all part of learning.
 No one gets through on their own, and most people are happy to help, they’ve been there too.